 Establish your goals

-Before delving into any performance marketing campaign, you must first establish your campaign goals.
+Before delving into any digital performance marketing campaign, you must first establish your campaign goals.
 Do you want to create awareness about your brand or sell products?

 Your goals will determine where your ads will be shown, who it will be shown to, and several other factors.
 Plan your content and budget around your goals.